-"Smart Meters, In Home Displays (IHD) and Time Of Use (TOU) billing all proved to be incredibly effective tools to teach us the customers to be more informed and intelligent in our use of utilities.
+"Smart Meters and Time Of Use (TOU) billing all proved to be incredibly effective tools to teach us the customers to be more informed and intelligent in our use of utilities.
 We hope the program will be rolled out system wide in the near future.
 It's a win for the consumer, MLG&W, our country and the environment."

 "My costs for electricity dropped almost 50% once the meter was installed.
 That's all that needs to be said."

 "We have become much more conscious of electricity use.
 I have adhered to the Time-of-Use rate and saved on utility bills.
 We have really appreciated your efforts to help (us) save energy."